analystpre/Alteryx/TecaDataset/README.md

-Analysis of the Teca dataset, which includes customer transactions from over 150 convenience stores.
+Analysis of  Teca dataset, which includes customer transactions from over 150 convenience stores.
 Through exploratory data analysis (EDA) and extract, transform, load (ETL) processes, insights were derived on seasonal sales trends, product success by region, overstocked products, and best-selling stores.
 These findings inform tactical business strategies such as optimizing stock levels,